These delectable mashed potatoes not only have a subtle garlic taste, but also a light smoky flavor with each and every bite.

 TIP – Be careful not to overcook the potatoes or they’ll be mushy and fall apart.

-Also, while the potatoes are cooking…
+While the potatoes are cooking…

-…in a large mixing bowl,
+…In a large mixing bowl…

 …butter…